 There are so many lakes around Spokane, it can be tough to keep track of them all!
 But Newman Lake is worth a road trip visit for a variety of reasons, mainly because of all the fun things surrounding the lake!

-Then, if you’re feeling adventurous, book a combo zip-lining tour and aerial treetop adventure with Mica Moon Zip Tours and Aerial Park.
+If you’re feeling adventurous, book a combo zip-lining tour and aerial treetop adventure with Mica Moon Zip Tours and Aerial Park.

 If zip-lining is a little too much for you – we get it!
 This might be a bit of a drive (roughly 30 minutes) from Newman Lake, but Silverwood Theme Park is a great way to have a ton of fun on your road trip – plus, there’s something for everyone!
 Silverwood has Boulder Beach (water theme park) during the summer as well as the roller coasters and mini-golf year round.